RobWar-code/AICode/README.md

 1 - proportional distance from the optimum.
 Or just 1 for an absolute hit.

-The scores for each rule are tallied at the end and calculated as a proportion of the number of rules.
+The scores for each rule are multiplied-up as a weighting factor.

 #### Rulesets

+##### Operating Process

+Apart from couple of booster rules, which encourage output the rules are executed in a sequence, with the next rule being operated once the previous is solved.

+The solution to each rule is saved as the system progresses.
+These solutions are used as random seed to each new rule.

 ##### Code Distribution
 The most basic set of tests looks at distribution and frequency